Telos-Canton/Telos-Docs/TelosWhitePaper.md

 ### Registered addresses that have not been stolen:

 1. No action required.
 Your TLOS tokens will be on the network

 ### Registered addresses that have been stolen:

 1. Address owner files claim, providing:
   * Stolen address
   * Cryptographic signature from Ethereum wallet as proof
-    * A new EOSIO public key as half of a key pair that will control the account
+  * A new EOSIO public key as half of a key pair that will control the account.
 2. Address will be posted for contestation for 10 days (with no identifying information).
   * Any other user will have the opportunity to provide cryptographic evidence proving ownership.
 3. Uncontested addresses providing cryptographic proof of rightful ownership will have old public key replaced with provided new public key in the Telos genesis file.

 ### Unclaimed EOS tokens from token sale:

 1. Unregistered token owner files a claim providing:
   * Eos ICO purchase transaction hash
   * Cryptographic signature from purchasing Ethereum wallet as proof
-    * A new EOSIO public key as half of a key pair that will control the account
+  * A new EOSIO public key as half of a key pair that will control the account.
 2. Addresses providing cryptographic proof of rightful ownership will have address and new public key inserted into the Telos genesis file.

 ### EOS tokens on exchanges at Eos mainnet launch:

 1. Telos ABPs have provided an exchange TLOS token creation petition process for exchanges to work with the ABPs to create tokens for their customers who held EOS at the time of the snapshot.
   * Exchanges must complete the process in order to receive new tokens to distribute to their customers.
 2. The Telos ABPs and block producers take no responsibility and will take no action for tokens held on exchanges.

 The Telos ABPs intend to repatriate tokens that can be cryptographically proven to have been unregistered or stolen at the Ethereum registration or Eos voting stages under the rationale that this correction is possible and verifiable before the Telos network launches.
 We recognize that some losses were due to the ethereum registration process and the lack of approved consumer-grade voting wallets at Eos mainnet launch.